d-plaindoux/suitcase/README.md

   isEmpty.apply(Arrays.&lt;Object>asList(1));           // == false
 </pre>

 It's also possible to capture list elements like the head and the tail.
-For instance we can propose a `function` able to add all integers in a given list.
+For instance we can propose a matcher able to add all integers in a given list.

 <pre>